hashemi/CompilerKit/README.md

 - Minimize a `DFA`.
 - Match a string against an `NFA` or `DFA` (i.e., execute finite state machine).
 - Create a matcher that takes pairs of `RegularExpression`s and tokens and returns the correct token for a string based on match.
+- Create a tokenizer from pairs of `RegularExpression`s and tokens as well as a `RegularExpression` representing trivia between tokens that then takes a string and breaks it into individual tokens, skipping the trivia in between them.
 - Eliminate left recursion from a grammar.
 - Perform left refactoring to eliminate backtracking.
 - Check if a grammar is backtracking-free.